Vb2341/Hi-PEEC/README.md

 ###Dependencies###
 Running the pipeline requires a working python 2.7 installation with the following packages installed:

+The pipeline has been thus far only been tested on a Linux Kubuntu system.

 ####math, datahandling and plotting utils####
 These are the large and heavy packages
 ```